Beer Hall Putsch: Counterattack

 Police units were first notified of trouble by three police detectives stationed at the Löwenbräukeller.
 These reports reached Major Sigmund von Imhoff of the state police.
-He immediately called all his green police units and had them seize the central telegraph office and the telephone exchange, although his most important act was to notify Major-General Jakob von Danner, the Reichswehr city commandant of Munich.
+He immediately called all his Grüne Polizei units and had them seize the central telegraph office and the telephone exchange, although his most important act was to notify Major-General Jakob von Danner, the Reichswehr city commandant of Munich.
 As a proud war hero, Danner loathed the "little corporal" and those "Freikorps bands of rowdies".
 He also did not much like his commanding officer, Generalleutnant Otto von Lossow, "a sorry figure of a man".
 He was determined to put down the putsch with or without Lossow.
 Danner set up a command post at the 19th Infantry Regiment barracks and alerted all military units.

 Meanwhile, Captain Karl Wild, learning of the putsch from marchers, mobilised his command to guard Kahr's government building, the Commissariat, with orders to shoot.

 Around 23:00, Major-General von Danner, along with fellow generals Adolf Ritter von Ruith and Friedrich Freiherr Kress von Kressenstein, compelled Lossow to repudiate the putsch.

 There was one member of the cabinet who was not at the Bürgerbräukeller: Franz Matt, the vice-premier and minister of education and culture.
-A staunchly conservative Roman Catholic, he was having dinner with the Archbishop of Munich, Cardinal Michael von Faulhaber and with the Nuncio to Bavaria, Archbishop Eugenio Pacelli (who would later become Pope Pius XII), when he learned of the putsch.
+A staunchly conservative Roman Catholic, he was having dinner with the Archbishop of Munich, Cardinal Michael von Faulhaber, and with the Nuncio to Bavaria, Archbishop Eugenio Pacelli (who would later become Pope Pius XII), when he learned of the putsch.
 He immediately telephoned Kahr.
 When he found the man vacillating and unsure, Matt made plans to set up a rump government-in-exile in Regensburg and composed a proclamation calling upon all police officers, members of the armed forces, and civil servants to remain loyal to the government.
-The action of these few men spelled doom for those attempting the putsch.
+The action of these few men spelt doom for those attempting the putsch.
 The next day the archbishop and Rupprecht visited Kahr and persuaded him to repudiate Hitler.

 Three thousand students from the University of Munich rioted and marched to the Feldherrnhalle to lay wreaths.
 They continued to riot until 9 November, when they learned of Hitler's arrest.
 Kahr and Lossow were called Judases and traitors.